some-natalie/some-natalie/_recipes/cheddar-bacon-scones.md

 ## Notes

-- For scones, reduce time to 20 minutes or so.
+- For scones, reduce baking time to 20 minutes or so.
+Work into small wedges of uniform thickness, then bake on parchment paper.
+- If you don't have chives, you can substitute green onions or scallions.
+- Bacon fat can be substituted with butter or oil.
 - Resting the dough allows the whole wheat flour to hydrate some, preventing it from tasting too dry.
-- Adapted from [King Arthur Baking Company](https://www.kingarthurbaking.com/)'s recipe for [bacon cheddar chive scones](https://www.kingarthurbaking.com/recipes/bacon-cheddar-chive-scones-recipe).
+- Adapted from the [King Arthur Baking Company](https://www.kingarthurbaking.com/) recipe for [bacon cheddar chive scones](https://www.kingarthurbaking.com/recipes/bacon-cheddar-chive-scones-recipe).